TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: Implementation Details

 \subsection{ANTIQA Architecture Specifications}

-ANTIQA maps an input image batch $I \in \mathbb{R}^{B\times C\times H\times W}$ ($C{=}2$) to a scalar quality score per sample.
-The backbone is a 3-stage CNN with residual blocks, GroupNorm, and SE gating, followed by multi-scale grid pooling and an MLP regressor.
+ANTIQA maps an input batch $I \in \mathbb{R}^{B\times 2\times H\times W}$ (grayscale concatenated with a Sobel edge map) to a scalar quality score per sample.
+The backbone is a 3-stage CNN with residual ConvB blocks, GroupNorm, SE gating, and strided downsampling, followed by per-scale adaptive pooling and an MLP regressor.
+Default hyperparameters are dropout $p{=}0.2$, pooling grid $G{=}2$, and SE reduction $r{=}16$.

+\paragraph{Stem.} A single $\mathrm{Conv}_{3\times3}(2\!\to\!64)$ + GN + ReLU lifts the input to 64 channels at the original resolution.
+All convolutions in the network use $3{\times}3$ kernels with padding $1$ and no bias (GN absorbs it); GroupNorm uses $\min(8,C)$ groups, falling back to $1$ when $C$ is not divisible by $8$.

+\paragraph{ConvB block.} Each ConvB is a residual block at constant channel count $C$ and resolution, with two convolutions, an inner ReLU, and channel-wise Dropout2d on the residual branch: